 - Include insurance premiums only

-- Payroll deducted on a pre-tax basis, no reimbursement submissions required
+- Payroll deducted, no reimbursement submissions required

 *Coverage that makes the employee ICHRA eligible is individual insurance coverage that is Minimum Essential Coverage (on or off exchange); Medicare Part A and Part B; or Medicare Part C (Medicare Advantage).
 To be eligible to participate in the ICHRA, the employee must be covered under one of these categories at all times.